wp-plugins/gi-media-library/readme.txt

 = Support? =

-For support questions, bug reports, or feature requests, please use the contact us page at [WordPress Support Forum](http://wordpress.org/support/plugin/gi-media-library).
+For support questions, bug reports, or feature requests, please use the forum at [WordPress Support Forum](http://wordpress.org/support/plugin/gi-media-library).
 Please [search](http://wordpress.org/support/) through the forums first, and only [open a new thread](http://wordpress.org/support/plugin/gi-media-library) if you don't find an existing answer.
 Thank you!

 = Requirements? =